 Let’s get the first problem out of the way: exactly what to include in a graphic design portfolio.

-It can be hard to choose between projects that you have worked endlessly on, but if you truly want your graphic design portfolio to stand out, you must be picky about what you include.
+It can be hard to choose between visual projects that you have worked endlessly on, but if you truly want your graphic design portfolio to stand out, you must be picky about what you add to the collection.
 You don’t want to showcase every single piece you have done, because odds are, they are not all of the same caliber.
-You have to be your own critic and include only your best work when creating a graphic design portfolio.
+You have to be your own critic and include only your best graphic design portfolio pieces.